nvande/lucky-dog/README.md

 ### `npm start`

 This runs the React frontend of the app.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000/lucky-dog](http://localhost:3000/lucky-dog) to view it in your browser.

 ## Using the Application

 Using the lucky dog application is pretty simple.
+There are also dynamic tooltips to help you along the way.

+*note to disable tooltips, just press the question mark on the upper-right of the browse page

 Once you have configured and launched the app, you will see a homepage.

 Click the "Find your Lucky Dog" button and you can get started.